gazebosim/docs/garden/install_windows.md

   conda create -n ign-ws
   conda activate ign-ws
   ```
-4. Install desired Ignition packages, since all of Ignition isn't currently supported, you will need to choose which package(s)
+4. Install desired Gazebo packages, since all of Gazebo isn't currently supported, you will need to choose which package(s)
 you want to install based on your application.
   ```bash
   conda install libignition-<package_name><#> --channel conda-forge